 (a) Applicability of Section 9.
-Section 9 shall apply to outages of transmission and generation facilities within an EIM Entity Balancing Authority Area, except that --
+Section 9 shall not apply to EIM Market Participants except as referenced in Section 29.9.

 (b) Transmission Maintenance Outages.

 (1) Responsibility.
-The EIM Entity shall be responsible for performing engineering studies, modeling, and approving Maintenance Outages on transmission facilities within the EIM Entity Balancing Authority Area, including the transmission capacity made available by an EIM Transmission Service Provider.
+The EIM Entity shall be responsible for performing engineering studies with regard to, and modeling and approving, Outages on transmission facilities for maintenance purposes within the EIM Entity Balancing Authority Area, including the transmission capacity made available by an EIM Transmission Service Provider to the Real-Time Market.

 (2) Notice.
-The EIM Entity Scheduling Coordinator shall submit notice of approved transmission outages to the CAISO by the means set forth in the Business Practice Manual and in accordance with the deadlines set forth in Section 9.
+The EIM Entity Scheduling Coordinator shall submit notice of transmission Outages approved by the EIM Entity to the CAISO by the means set forth in the Business Practice Manual for the Energy Imbalance Market and in accordance with the deadlines set forth in Section 9.

 (3) Notice of Modification.
-The EIM Entity Scheduling Coordinator may submit a notice of modification of an approved transmission outage and any resulting updates to intertie limits to the CAISO by the means set forth in the Business Practice Manual in accordance with the deadlines set forth in Section 9.
+The EIM Entity Scheduling Coordinator may submit a notice of modification of an approved transmission Outage and any resulting updates to EIM Intertie limits to the CAISO by the means set forth in the Business Practice Manual for the Energy Imbalance Market and in accordance with the deadlines set forth in Section 9.

 (4) Contents of Notice.
-Notice of approved transmission outages shall include —
+The EIM Entity Scheduling Coordinator notices of approved transmission Outages shall include —

-(A) the start and finish date for each Maintenance Outage; and
+(A) the start and finish date for each Outage for maintenance purposes; and

-(B) such information other than start and finish date as is required in Section 9.3.6 for transmission operators seeking approval of outages.
+(B) such information other than start and finish date as is required in Section 9.3.6 for transmission Operators seeking approval of Outages.

 (c) Generation Maintenance Outages.

 (1) Responsibility.
-The EIM Entity shall be responsible for performing engineering studies with regard to, and modeling and approving, Maintenance Outages for EIM Participating Resources and non-participating resources within the EIM Entity Balancing Authority Area.
+The EIM Entity shall be responsible for performing engineering studies with regard to, and modeling and approving, Outages of EIM Resources and non-participating resources for maintenance purposes within the EIM Entity Balancing Authority Area.

 (2) Notice.
-The EIM Entity Scheduling Coordinator shall submit notice of approved generation outages to the CAISO by the means set forth in the Business Practice Manual in accordance with the deadlines set forth in Section 9.
+The EIM Entity Scheduling Coordinator shall submit notice of Outages of EIM Resources and non-participating resources approved by the EIM Entity to the CAISO by the means set forth in the Business Practice Manual for the Energy Imbalance Market and in accordance with the deadlines set forth in Section 9 for Generating Unit Outages.

 (3) Contents of Notice.
-Notice of approved generation outages shall include—
+The EIM Entity Scheduling Coordinator notices of approved Outages of EIM Resources and non-participating resources shall include—

-(A) the start and finish date for each Maintenance Outage; and
+(A) the start and finish date for each Outage for maintenance purposes; and

-(B) such information other than start and finish date as is required in Section 9.3.6 for generating units seeking approval of outages.
+(B) such information other than start and finish date as is required in Section 9.3.6 for Operators seeking approval of Generating Unit Outages.

 (d) Actions Regarding Maintenance Outages.

 (1) CAISO Evaluation of Maintenance Outages.
-The CAISO will evaluate the impact of approved transmission and generation maintenance outages through the day-ahead market and will inform the EIM Entity Scheduling Coordinator of any anticipated overloads.
+The CAISO will implement the transmission and Generation Outages approved by the EIM Entity through the Day-Ahead Market process and will inform the EIM Entity Scheduling Coordinator of any anticipated overloads.

 (2) EIM Entity Action.
-Based on the information provided by the CAISO to the EIM Entity Scheduling Coordinator, the EIM Entity will take such action to adjust or cancel outages as it determines to be necessary and inform the reliability coordinator.
+Based on the information provided by the CAISO to the EIM Entity Scheduling Coordinator, the EIM Entity shall take such action to adjust or cancel Outages as it determines to be necessary and inform the Reliability Coordinator.

 (e) Forced Outages.
-An EIM Entity Scheduling Coordinator shall comply with the provisions of Section 9 with regard to forced outages of transmission and generation facilities within the Balancing Authority Area of the EIM Entity it represents.
+An EIM Entity Scheduling Coordinator shall comply with the reporting provisions of Section 9 with regard to Forced Outages of transmission facilities within the Balancing Authority Area of the EIM Entity it represents and an EIM Participating Resource Scheduling Coordinator shall comply with the reporting provisions of Section 9 with regard to Forced Outages of Generating Units it represents as EIM Resources.

 (f) Transmission Limits.
-An EIM Entity Scheduling Coordinator must notify the CAISO by the means specified in the Business Practice Manual with respect to transmission limits on the transmission facilities made available within the EIM Entity Balancing Authority Area that need to be enforced in the EIM, including—
+An EIM Entity Scheduling Coordinator must notify the CAISO by the means specified in the Business Practice Manual for the Energy Imbalance Market with respect to transmission limits on the transmission capacity made available to the Real-Time Market within the EIM Entity Balancing Authority Area that need to be enforced in the Real-Time Market, including—